 Bachelor of Science (Marine Biology)

-Marine Biology is all about the largest and most diverse ecosystem on the planet - the sea.
+Marine biology is the study of our planet’s largest and most diverse ecosystem—the sea.

 Choose your applicant type to view the relevant admissions information for this program.